Tom Monroe (disc golfer)

 While living in Huntsville in 1982, Tom helped the nationwide movement to place PDGA control into the hands of players.
 Ed Headrick realized that this was a good idea and asked Tom to be on the newly formed board of directors.
 Tom stayed on the PDGA board for ten years and was influential in forming new policy and procedures.
 During college Tom met Lavone Wolfe and formed a lifelong friendship.
 Lavone is the founder of the Disc Golf Hall of Fame and was the Co-Tournament Director (along with Bill Wagnon) for the 1993 World Championships.

 Tom has left his Frisbee Instructor position at UAB and Samford to return to Huntsville and take up the position of Course Pro at Brahan Springs, the course that he and Ed Headrick worked on in 1976.
+February 22, 2024, Shortly after his death, the course was renamed "The Tom Monroe Course at Brahan Springs" in his honor.

+After a sudden illness in February 2023, it was found that Tom had a bowel obstruction.
+During life-saving surgery, it was discovered that Tom has numerous cancerous tumors in his abdomen, including the one that caused the blockage.
+Due to complications, Tom required two additional emergency surgeries.
+His cancer was located in his colon and abdominal area and was not curable, so he started chemo Tuesday the 24th of May hoping to shrink it and maintain a good quality of life.
+Tom Monroe, PDGA #033, passed from this life on Friday, 10 February 2024, at his home.
+When asked what he most wants to be remembered for he said “ I always wanted people to remember that I brought a smile to their face”.